davidjoy/davidjoy/README.md

 ## 📖 Public Repos

 The public repositories here are primarily teaching materials that I've shared with my coworkers over the years.
-I've taught folks about ES6, Webpack, React, Redux, and taught a programming fundamentals with Ruby class once upon a time.
+I've taught folks about ES6, Webpack, React, Redux, and a programming fundamentals with Ruby class once upon a time.

 ## 🕵🏼 Private Repos (shhh)